Troopg/Wireless-Optical-Communication-Using-Morse-Enco/README.md

 IoT integration-> MAKE SURE THERE ARE NO OTHER LIGHT SOURCE FALLING ON LDR WHICH CAN CAUSE DISTORTION IN THE OUTPUT .
 -> KEEP THE LED AND LDR AT DISTANCE BETWEEN 1 - 2 CM FACE TO FACE .
--> CONNECT BOTH ARDUINO NANO TO SAME POWER SUPPLY AND COMPONENTS
+-> CONNECT BOTH ARDUINO NANO TO SAME POWER SUPPLY AND COMPONENTS -> change the timing in code if you see error in output -> you can add your text by adding the morse code to it

 Future Improvements